This article was inspired by a client question:

 4. GA4 reports "engaged sessions"

-In GA4 an engaged session is one that lasts longer than 10 seconds (you can adjust this default time if you wish), or has at least 2 pageviews, or has at least 1 conversion event.
+Engaged sessions in GA4 are sessions that last longer than 10 seconds, or sessions that have at least 2 pageviews, or sessions that have at least 1 conversion event.

 GA4 automatically detects user activity (like scrolling down a page) and UA doesn’t.
 So in GA4, an engaged session can begin without a pageview.
 But in UA a session has to start with a pageview.